|

 James: We can pray and trust that HaShem will deliver us!

-Reader 1: Antiochus found the books of the law and they
+Reader 1: Antiochus found the books of the law and had them

 Reader 2: They put to death the women who had their